danbev/learning-nodejs/README.md

     }

 Alright, now we are getting somewhere.
 Lets take a closer look at `context->GetAlignedPointerFromEmbedderData(kContextEmbedderDataIndex)`.
-We have to look at the EnvironmentConstructor to see where this is set:
+We have to look at the Environment constructor to see where this is set (env-inl.h):

     inline Environment::Environment(IsolateData* isolate_data, v8::Local<v8::Context> context)
     ...